stan-dev/rstan/rstan/rstan/index.md

 Getting Started
 ----------------

-For installation instructions and other tips on getting started with RStan see:
+For installation instructions and other tips on getting started with the __rstan__ R package see:

 * [RStan Getting Started](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started)